kekse1/levenshtein.js/README.md

 This algorithm calculates the 'distance' between words.
 It's often used to give a user possible alternative words/commands/.. etc. if one typed in a 'wrong' command, e.g.

-So when someone typed in a wrong command, he can see the probability if he meant another word (of a set of possible ones).
+So when someone typed in a wrong command, he can see the probabilities for other available words/commands/..

 <br>